 tip

-Materialize is an operational data warehouse used by teams to serve continually-updated data transformations using the same SQL workflows used with batch processing.
+Materialize is an operational data store used by teams to serve continually-updated data transformations using the same SQL workflows used with batch processing.
 To see if it works for your use-case, register for access here.

 Understanding how to use materialized views and indexes is important for designing data-intensive applications with any database, including Materialize.
 In this post, we will see how knowing a bit about Materialize’s architecture will help you leverage indexes and materialized views to optimize the performance of your queries.